McLennan County vineyard owner Grider on trial in Jan. 6 case

 Each count would be punishable by six to 12 months in prison.

-From Feb.
-22, 2021 until now, Grider has been free on bond with a court-ordered ankle monitor.
+Grider was arrested Jan.
+21, 2021, after participating in the breach of the Capitol and has been free on bond since Feb.
+22, 2021, with a court-ordered ankle monitor.

-U.S. District Judge Colleen Kollar-Kotelly scheduled the proceedings to be held in person beginning at 9 a.m.
-EST on Monday and Tuesday.

 In August and September, federal prosecutors offered Grider plea deals, which he rejected each time.